yamt/toywasm/README.md

 * For macOS, we ship a universal binary. (amd64 and arm64)

-* We only ship static libraries.

-* We ship binaries with two configurations for each platforms.
+* We ship binaries with two configurations for each platforms/architectures.
-  The assets with `full-` prefix have most features enabled.
+  The assets with `full-` in the filename have most features enabled.
   Another one is with the default configuration.

+* Each asset contains the `toywasm` cli command, static libraries, and cmake config files.

 ## Build from source